eludris/docs/src/detailed/authentication_and_encryption.md

 ## The Token

 Eludris uses JWT tokens to authenticate users.
 These tokens are required for nearly every interaction.
-Connection to the Gateway or trying to interact with the API?
+Trying to connect to the Gateway or interact with the API?
 You'll need a token!
-The JWT tokens used within our services use a cryptographically secure pseudo-random string with HC128 as a secret.
+The JWT tokens used within our services use a cryptographically secure pseudo-random string with a randomly generated HC128 string as a secret.

 If you wish to get a new token send an HTTP request to `/auth` with your email and password.

+Tokens work on a per-session basis.
+What this means is that you'll have to generate a new token for every client you use.
+This is done to make it easy to invalidate any session without impacting the others.

+Changing your password automatically invalidates all your tokens.

 ## End-To-End-Encryption